-Emollients can calm inflammatory skin conditions like atopic dermatitis and eczema.
+Emollients can calm inflammatory skin conditions like atopic dermatitisi XA chronic or long-term allergic, inflammatory skin condition that causes itchy, red, bumpy, and cracked skin. and eczema.
 These conditions compromise the skin’s barrier and may cause redness, dryness, cracked skin, and itchiness.
 Shea butter is rich in stearic acid and is an effective monotherapy for mild to moderate atopic dermatitis and other inflammatory conditions.
-It repairs the skin barrier and calms inflammation (5).
+It repairs the skin barrier and soothes inflammation (5).

 4. May Cleanse The Skin

 Stearic acid also works as a surfactant.
 It is commonly used in cleansers and soaps as it binds to oil, water, and dirt, making it easier to clean your skin.
 Moreover, this emollient does not strip the natural oils, thus providing gentle cleansing.
 If you have sensitive or compromised skin, you can use gentle cleansers with stearic acid.